craigknott/factorio-aws/README.md

 * EC2 instance
 * Route53 records (if `route53_zone` is provided)

-I couldn't get autoscaling groups to work with route53, so I decided to create the instance by hand.
+I couldn't get autoscaling groups to work with route53, so I decided to create the instance directly.

 ## Setup